-You now know your buyer persona in-and-out.
-This will give you a good understanding of your customer.
-Begin by collecting the necessary information from your client.
+You should know your buyer persona or profile in and out.
+This will give you a good understanding of your .
+Begin by collecting the necessary information from your .

-This information will help you provide a seamless onboarding experience.
+This information will help you provide a .

 ii.
 Clarify Expectations

-Your customer should know what to expect before they purchase your product.
+Your should know what to expect before they purchase your .

 While trying to sell them, lay out the qualifying factors for using the products.
 Having higher expectations than what you can offer will only leave them in disappointment.